johev09/dataphitask/readme.md

 // to start server
 node server.js
 ```
-host the folder and go to http://localhost/dataphitask
+host the folder and open http://localhost/dataphitask